Congenital erythropoietic porphyria

 - Repeated blisters and ulcers can cause extensive scarring in sun-exposed skin and permanent bald patches on the scalp.

-- Some individuals may develop darkening of sun-exposed skin.
+- Some individuals may develop darkening of skin that is exposed to the sun.

 - Excess body hair may develop, especially on the face and backs of the hands.